Ethnic Macedonians in Bulgaria: Reversal of recognition

 However, differences soon emerged with regard to the Macedonian question.
 Whereas Dimitrov envisaged a state where Yugoslavia and Bulgaria would be placed on an equal footing and Macedonia would be more or less attached to Bulgaria, Tito saw Bulgaria as a seventh republic in an enlarged Yugoslavia tightly ruled from Belgrade.
 Their differences also extended to the national character of the Macedonians – whereas Dimitrov considered them to be an national offshoot of the Bulgarians, Tito regarded them as an independent nation which had nothing to do with the Bulgarians.
 Thus the initial tolerance for the Macedonization of Bulgarian Macedonia gradually grew into outright alarm.
 As result gradual change of that policy came in Bulgaria after the Tito–Stalin split in 1948.

-Macedonians in Bulgaria wishing to join Yugoslavia reportedly conducted guerilla warfare in 1951.
-About 400 Macedonian prisoners were being held in the Belene labour camp in 1951.
-Modern sources maintain that resistors to the anti-Macedonian policy formed organizations and were sent to Belene.
-However, another modern sources clarify, such people were in fact not ethnic Macedonians who wish to join Yugoslavia, but IMRO right-wing activists, supporters of the idea about an Independent Macedonia.
+Hürriyet claimed that Macedonians in Bulgaria wishing to join Yugoslavia reportedly conducted guerilla warfare in 1951.
+Per Kathimerini, about 400 Macedonian prisoners were being held in the Belene labour camp in 1951.
+At that time in the Pirin region didn't crystallize such significant collective identity, which may be qualified as a Macedonian minority.
+According to modern Bulgarian authors and sources, such people were in fact not ethnic Macedonians who wish to join Yugoslavia, but IMRO right-wing activists, supporters of the idea about an Independent Macedonia.
 Some of them formed anti-communist detachments, while others were arrested by the communist authorities and interned in labour camps.
-At that time in the Pirin region didn't crystallize such significant collective identity, which may be qualified as a Macedonian minority.
+However, according to modern Macedonian authors and sources, based on reports from the Bulgarian Secret Services in 1956, even pro-Yugoslav Macedonian organizations from Bulgaria that wanted to unite Pirin Macedonia with SR Macedonia as part of SFR Yugoslavia were classified as "Mihajlovists" (originally IMRO anti-communist right-wing activists).